builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

-# Encapsulation
+# Chapter 1 - Encapsulation

 ## Key Terms

 - Encapsulation

+- Access modifiers

 ## Goals

 After completing this chapter will you will be able to...

-Understand how public setters breaks encapsulation.
+Understand how public setters breaks encapsulation

-Identity where methods belong and how access modifies affect the ability to test code.
+Identity where methods belong and how access modifies affect the ability to test code

-Spot where naked collections and properties can be consolidated.
+Spot where naked collections and properties can be consolidated

 ## Introduction

+- Encapsulation is the foundation for a quality code-base
+- A lack of encapsulation will causes issues to compound into larger issues
+- Proper encapsulation leads to easier, and more trusty-worthy tests
+- Properly encapsulated code limits options, shortens the feedback loop, and enforces simplicity through a common interface
+- If you only take away one idea from this book, it is to protect the integrity of your applications' encapsulation at all costs

 ## Wisdom